mymindishazel/marv-docs/faq.md

 ### 2. Umm, Marv just randomly stopped playing music just for me.
 Try disconnecting from your voice channel and reconnecting.
 Discord currently has a bug where you will stop receiving audio for the bot if it leaves a voice channel in a different server.

-### 3. Marv keeps pausing and playing/stuttering.
+### 3. Marv is lagging!
-First, try changing your server region.
-If that does not fix it, please contact someone in the support channel.
+Try changing your server region!
+If that does not fix it, please contact someone in Marv Support.

 ### 4. How do I stop certain people from using Marv?
 Marv has a **blacklist** feature for this exact purpose.
 All you have to do is type `-blacklist @user` and they will be unable to use Marv in your server.
 You may also blacklist an entire role by typing `-blacklist @role`, if that's how you roll.